Treatment techniques of neurological music therapy according to Thaut for cognitive training are described here.

 As a complex system, memory comprises many different sub-components.
 Memory disorders can affect linguistic content (e.g. texts) and / or pictorial spatial material (e.g. faces, paths).
 Neutral information (e.g. news) or personal experiences (e.g. vacation), short or long-term information (minutes to years) as well as conscious content (e.g. conversation information) or unconscious routines (e.g. movement sequences) can be disturbed.
 When learning, the repeated impressing of new information (e.g. vocabulary) and the so-called prospective memory (memory for the future) can impair the memory for appointments and agreements.

-In musical mnemonic training (MMT), musical stimuli (songs, easy-to-remember melodies) serve as memory templates in which non-musical memory information (e.g. names, information for orientation) is integrated.
-The memory of the musical structure makes it easier to retrieve the non-musical memory information.
+In Musical Mnemonic Training (MMT™), musical stimuli (songs, easily remembered melodies) serve as memory templates into which non-musical memory information (e.g., names, orientation information) is integrated.
+Remembering the musical structure facilitates the retrieval of the non-musical memory information.

-A variant is the mood-dependent memory training- Associative Mood and Memory Training (AMMT), in which memory information is linked to a mood induced by music and thus the learned information is linked to the mental nodes.
+A variant is the mood-dependent memory training- Associative Mood and Memory Training (AMMT™), in which memory information is linked to a mood induced by music, thus linking the learned information to mood nodes.

 Musical planning training

-Executive functions include the planning, execution, control and evaluation of actions on a practical, linguistic and intellectual level.
-The highest human brain power here is the ability to abstract.
-This enables concrete things to be exceeded through the formation of conceptual concepts.
-Accordingly, executive disruptions include a lack of ability to abstract and reduced flexibility, a lack of decision-making ability, impaired implementation of plans in actions, premature use of non-targeted actions, rule violations, lack of error control and lack of learning from errors, quick giving up, justification for problems and a lack of awareness of errors.
-In the Musical Executive Function Training (MEFT), all of these components can be trained with musical exercises in a group or individually.
-Group therapy is particularly suitable for practicing targeted dialogue and collaboration.
+Executive functions encompass the planning, execution, control, and evaluation of actions on a practical, linguistic, and intellectual level.
+The highest level of human brain function in this area is the ability to abstract.
+This enables the person to transcend concrete things by forming mental concepts.
+Accordingly, executive dysfunctions include a lack of abstract ability and reduced flexibility, poor decision-making skills, impaired implementation of plans into actions, hasty use of non-goal-directed actions, rule violations, poor error control and learning from mistakes, giving up quickly, justifying problems, and a lack of awareness of the disorder.
+In Musical Executive Function Training (MEFT™), all of these components can be trained with musical exercises in a group or individually.
+Group therapy is particularly suitable for practicing goal-directed dialogue and collaboration.